azraelluck/first/readme.txt

 This is Git
-Git is a version control system
+Git is a great  version control system
 Git is free softwore.